istio/old_pilot_repo/README.md

 [![GoDoc](https://godoc.org/github.com/istio/manager?status.svg)](https://godoc.org/github.com/istio/manager)
 [![codecov.io](https://codecov.io/github/istio/manager/coverage.svg?branch=master)](https://codecov.io/github/istio/manager?branch=master)

-The Istio Manager is used to configure Istio and propagate configuration to the other components of the system, including the Istio mixer and the Istio proxy mesh.
+Istio Manager is used to configure Istio and propagate configuration to the other components of the system, including the Istio mixer and the Istio proxies.

 [Contributing to the project](./CONTRIBUTING.md)